 Few skin-care ingredients are as well-loved and highly regarded as retinol.
 It’s so popular, in fact, that it currently has over 1.3 billion views on TikTok, proving just how buzzy this expert-recommended active is.
-But though it may be popular, it comes with its fair share of side effects—including sensitivity, irritation, and the dreaded “purge” (more on that later)—which means beginners need to take extra precautions and ensure they’re using the right formulas when adding the ingredient into their routines for the first time.
+But though it may be popular, it comes with its fair share of side effects—including sensitivity, irritation, and the dreaded “purge” (more on that later).
+Mixing retinol and laser hair removal can seriously damage your skin, which is why beginners need to take extra precautions and ensure they’re using the right formulas when adding the ingredient into their routines for the first time.

 Keep scrolling for everything you need to know.